-December 31, 2020 Le evel 1 Level 2 Level 3 Total
+December 31, 2021 Lev el 1 Level 2 Level 3 Total

 (In millions)

+Fined metanity committee

 Fixed maturity securities:

-Corporate and other bonds \$ 24 \$ 24
+Corporate and other bonds \$ 31 \$ 31

-States, municipalities and political subdivisions 14 14
+States, municipalities and political subdivisions 32 32

-Asset-backed 33 33
+Asset-backed 7 7

-Total fixed maturities \$ 71 \$ - - \$ 71
+Total fixed maturities \$ 70 \$ - 70

-Short term investments 5 5
+Short term investments 4 4

-Fixed income mutual funds 20 20
+Fixed income mutual funds 19 19

-Total \$ 25 \$ 71 \$ - - \$ 96
+Total \$ 23 \$ 70 \$ - - \$ 93

-There were no Level 3 assets at December 31, 2021 and 2020.
+There were no Level 3 assets at December 31, 2022 and 2021.

 Savings Plans - Several contributory savings plans are maintained which allow employees to make regular contributions based upon a percentage of their salaries.
 Matching contributions are made up to specified percentages of employees' contributions.
-Employer contributions to these plans amounted to \$83 million, \$90 million and \$102 million for the years ended December 31, 2021, 2020 and 2019.
+In addition, eligible employees also receive a contribution of a percentage of their annual eligible compensation.
+Employer contributions to these plans amounted to \$90 million, \$83 million and \$90 million for the years ended December 31, 2022, 2021 and 2020.

-Stock-based Compensation - In 2016, shareholders approved the Loews Corporation 2016 Incentive Compensation Plan (the "2016 Loews Plan") which replaced a previously existing plan.
+Stock-based Compensation - In 2016, shareholders approved the Loews Corporation 2016 Incentive Compensation Plan (the "2016 Loews Plan") which replaced a previously existing equity plan.
 The aggregate number of shares of Loews Corporation common stock authorized under the 2016 Loews Plan is 6,000,000 shares, plus up to 3,000,000 shares that may be forfeited under the prior plan.
 The maximum number of shares of Loews Corporation common stock with respect to which awards may be granted to any individual in any calendar year is 500,000 shares.
 In accordance with the 2016 Loews Plan and the prior equity plan, Loews Corporation stock-based compensation consists of the following:

 SARs: SARs were granted under the prior equity plan.
 The exercise price per share may not be less than the fair market value of the common stock on the date of grant.
-Generally, SARs vest ratably over a four-year period and expire in ten years.
+Generally, SARs vested ratably over a four-year period and expire in ten years.